 where $d$ denotes the Euclidean distance on $\rr^2$.
 Thus, for any art gallery $P$, $V(P)$ is a topological space, so a natural question is, what kinds of topological spaces can occur?

-Aside from being a mathematical curiosity, this question is relevant to complexity theory due to the connections between $\exists\rr$-hardness and topological universality.
-The most famous example is Mn\"ev's theorem \cite{Mnev} that any semi-algebraic set is homotopy-equivalent to the space of point configurations of some order type, inspiring an eventual proof that order type realizability is $\exists\rr$-complete \cite{OrderTypeComplexity}.
-A \emph{semi-algebraic} set is a finite union $\bigcup_{i = 1}^m S_i$, where each $S_i$ is defined to be the set of points in $\rr^n$ $(\seq{x}{n})$ satisfying a finite number of constraints of form $P(\seq{x}{n}) \geq 0$ or $P(\seq{x}{n}) > 0$, where $P$ is a polynomial.
+More than a mere mathematical curiosity, this question is relevant to complexity theory due to the connections between $\exists\rr$-hardness and topological universality.
+The most famous example is Mn\"ev's theorem \cite{Mnev, Richter1995} that any semi-algebraic set is stably-equivalent to the space of point configurations of some order type, inspiring an eventual proof that order type realizability is $\exists\rr$-complete \cite{OrderTypeComplexity}.
+A \emph{semi-algebraic} set is a finite union $\bigcup_{i = 1}^m S_i$, where each $S_i$ is defined to be the set of points $(\seq{x}{n}) \in \rr^n$ satisfying a finite number of constraints of the form $P(\seq{x}{n}) \geq 0$ or $P(\seq{x}{n}) > 0$, where $P$ is a polynomial.
 The canonical complete problem for $\exists\rr$ is called ETR (Existential Theory of the Reals), which asks whether a given semi-algebraic set is nonempty.
 As a consequence of their reduction from ETR to the art gallery problem, Abrahamsen et al.\txt{} \cite{ExistsRHardness} show, for any compact semi-algebraic set $S$, how to construct an art gallery $P$ such that $V(P)$ surjects continuously onto $S$.
 However, they do not show that the mapping is injective, so this fails to establish universality.

 In a recent paper, Bertschinger, El Maalouly, Miltzow, Schnider, and Weber \cite{SOSAMain} show that any compact semi-algebraic set $S$ is homotopy-equivalent to $V(P)$ for some polygon $P$.
-They leave as an open question whether $P$ can be constructed so that $V(P)$ is not just homotopy-equivalent, but homeomorphic to $S$, with only the following list of spaces shown to be captured up to homeomorphism:
+They leave as an open question whether $P$ can be constructed so that $V(P)$ is not just homotopy-equivalent, but homeomorphic to $S$.
+Only the following list of spaces are shown to be captured up to homeomorphism:

-\begin{itemize} \item $k$-clover (obtained by joining $k$ circles at a single point) \item $k$-chain (obtained by connecting $k$ circles in a path with $k - 1$ disjoint line segments) \item $4k$-necklace (obtained by connecting $k$ circles in a cycle with $k$ disjoint line segments) \item $k$-sphere \item The torus \item The 2-holed torus \end{itemize}
+\begin{itemize} \item $k$-clover (obtained by joining $k$ circles at a single point) \item $k$-chain (obtained by connecting $k$ circles in a path with $k - 1$ disjoint line segments) \item $4k$-necklace (obtained by connecting $4k$ circles in a cycle with $4k$ disjoint line segments) \item $k$-sphere \item The torus \item The 2-holed torus \end{itemize}